-Delta passenger assaults crew member, officials say; 3 injured
+Unruly Delta passenger arrested after assault

 Story highlights

-- Delta says unruly passenger was restrained and removed from the flight
+- A flight attendant hit the suspect's head with two wine bottles, breaking one

-- Passengers stepped in to subdue alleged attacker, airport spokesman says
+- Passengers stepped in to subdue the alleged attacker, an airport spokesman says

-(CNN)A Delta Air Lines flight from Seattle to Beijing turned back after takeoff Thursday evening after a passenger assaulted a flight-crew member -- an incident that left both people and another passenger injured -- FBI and airport representatives said.
+Seattle (CNN)An unruly passenger who authorities say was trying to open an exit door on a Delta Air Lines flight to Beijing fought with the cabin crew and a passenger and was conked over the head by a flight attendant with two wine bottles, a criminal complaint alleges.

-The man accused of attacking the crew member, a 23-year-old man from Florida, was arrested shortly after the plane returned to Seattle-Tacoma International Airport, FBI spokeswoman Ayn Dietrich-Williams said.
+Joseph Daniel Hudek IV, a 23-year-old passenger from Florida, was arrested after the plane returned to Seattle-Tacoma International Airport, FBI spokeswoman Ayn Dietrich-Williams said.

-Delta Flight 129 was flying over or near Canada's western coast when a man assaulted a flight attendant in the first-class cabin, and several passengers stepped in to try to subdue the attacker, airport spokesman Perry Cooper said.
+The suspect made an initial appearance in federal court Friday in Seattle, hearing the criminal complaint of one count of interfering with a flight crew.
+That carries a penalty of up to 20 years in prison and fines up to $250,000.

+The battle in the galley near the cockpit of Delta Flight 129, which was headed to Beijing with 210 passengers and 11 crew aboard, began as the airliner cruised near Canada's western coast about an hour into the flight.

-The flight attendant and a passenger were taken to a hospital with non-life-threatening injuries, Cooper said, without giving further details about the injuries.
+The flight attendant and a passenger were taken to a hospital with non-life-threatening injuries, airport spokesman Perry Cooper said, without giving further details about the injuries.

-The suspect also was injured, but declined treatment from medics and was taken into custody, Cooper said.
+Hudek was also injured, but declined treatment from medics and was taken into custody, Cooper said.

 The flight departed again for Beijing shortly after midnight local time Friday.